zenrocklabs/zenrock-docs/docs/docs/zrSign/devs/references/izrsign-interface.md

     // The hash is associated with a specific wallet type and public key index
     // The function is payable to allow sending Ether along with the request function zrSignHash(SignTypes.ZrSignParams calldata params) external payable;

-    // Request a signature for data
-    // The data is associated with a specific wallet type and public key index
-    // The function is payable to allow sending Ether along with the request function zrSignData(SignTypes.ZrSignParams calldata params) external payable;

     // Request a signature for a transaction
     // The transaction data is associated with a specific wallet type and public key index